Keegan Hirst: In popular culture

-In 2016 Hirst was a dater on Channel 4's dating show First Dates, also in 2016 Hirst took part in W's Celebrity Haunted Hotel.
+In 2016, Hirst was a dater on Channel 4's dating show First Dates, also in 2016 Hirst took part in W's Celebrity Haunted Hotel.

 Personal life

 Hirst is divorced with two children.
 In an interview with the Sunday Mirror in August 2015 he came out as gay, becoming the first British professional rugby league player to do so.

-As of 2022, Hirst is in a relationship with British YouTuber Joel Wood.